 Psychotherapy tends to be considered a more ‘in depth’, dynamic and sometimes directive form of therapeutic work involving more time.
 However, this isn’t necessarily always the case and varies according to practitioner, orientation and patient needs.
 Many psychotherapies closely resemble counselling in practice and short-term psychotherapy is also possible.

 Psychotherapist training is postgraduate and specific to the formation of therapeutic relationships.
-It usually takes several years to qualify as a psychotherapist and there currently exist over two hundred different types of psychotherapy, some of which are similar in their way of understanding human experiences and others very different from one another.
+It usually takes several years to qualify as a psychotherapist and there are currently hundreds of different types of psychotherapy, many of which are similar in their way of understanding human experiences and others very different from one another.
 Psychotherapists in the UK are usually required to be in therapy themselves for the duration of their training.
 This is to ensure that when the psychotherapist qualifies enough time has been given to examining personal worldview, bias and blindspots, beliefs, personal awareness and history in detail so that he or she can be more effective in helping other people.

-Moderate to significant change can be expected from psychotherapeutic work depending on the skills and intuition of the psychotherapist combined with strong motivation, mindset and commitment of the patient, and often therapeutic tasks are required to be done between sessions to make therapy more effective.
+Moderate to significant change can be expected from psychotherapeutic work depending on the skills and intuition of the psychotherapist combined with strong motivation, mindset and commitment of the patient, and often therapeutic tasks are required to be done between sessions as part of the therapy.

 A psychoanalyst is a psychotherapist who has specifically trained in a theoretical model known as psychoanalysis.
 Psychoanalysis in its original form was developed by Sigmund Freud as a method of psychotherapy with specific techniques (e.g. free association) and devices (e.g. lying down on the couch) that encourage the patient to be relaxed, open and honest with the therapist, who typically would sit out of view of the patient to elicit more open expression.